ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/self-signed-ssl-debian-nginx.md

 ```
 127.0.0.1  ---Domain or IP---
 ```
-- After the above is done then we need to add the the ca-cert file path to the <b>/etc/php.ini</b> file add the path to the openssl.cafile like this : "<b>openssl.cafile = “/etc/pki/ca-trust/source/anchors/faveorootCA.crt</b>"
+- After the above is done then we need to add the the ca-cert file path to the <b>/etc/php/8.1/fpm/php.ini</b> file add the path to the openssl.cafile like this : <b>openssl.cafile = “/usr/local/share/ca-certificates/faveorootCA.crt"</b>

 ```
 systemctl restart php8.1-fpm